 I've been working at TMCC on the Web front now for a little over four-and-a-half years with the evolving goal of creating user- and accessible-friendly digital experiences for faculty, staff, students and the community at-large.

-There's always room for continuous improvement and growth, which is why I'm excited about being asked to co-lead a new committee on campus focused on
+There's always room for continuous improvement and growth, both personally and in our work, which is why I'm excited about being asked to co-lead a new committee on campus focused on

 Accessible Electronic Information (AEI).